Mean radiant temperature: Measurement

 The MRT can be estimated using a black-globe thermometer.
 The black-globe thermometer consists of a black globe in the center of which is placed a temperature sensor such as the bulb of a mercury thermometer, a thermocouple or a resistance probe.
 The globe can in theory have any diameter but as the formulae used in the calculation of the mean radiant temperature depend on the diameter of the globe, a diameter of 15 cm, specified for use with these formulae, is generally recommended.
 The smaller the diameter of the globe, the greater the effect of the air temperature and air velocity, thus causing a reduction in the accuracy of the measurement of the mean radiant temperature.
-So that the external surface of the globe absorbs the radiation from the walls of the enclosure, the surface of the globe shall be darkened, either by the means of an electro-chemical coating or, more generally, by means of a layer of matte black paint.
+So that the external surface of the globe absorbs the radiation from the walls of the enclosure, the surface of the globe is darkened, either by an electro-chemical coating or, more usually, by a layer of matte black paint.

 This thermometer actually measures the globe temperature (GT), tending towards thermal balance under the effect of convection and radiation coming from the different heat sources in the enclosure.
 Thanks to this principle, knowing GT allows the mean radiant temperature MRT to be determined.

 According to ISO 7726 Standard, the equation that is used most frequently (forced convection) is the following: